crossplane/crossplane/design/one-pager-k8s-native-providers.md

 ## Goals

+* Design an infrastructure stack that allows for in-cluster storage provisioning using Rook
 * Create a common pattern that can be used across infrastructure stacks (and potentially the existing complex workload controllers) that utilize the Kubernetes API as the infrastructure provider API
-* Demonstrate the usage of this pattern with Rook

 ## Differences from `KubernetesApplication`